kobayashid/FDR2TDR/README.md

 ```

 ## Notes
-- The velocity factor used for distance calculation is set to 0.66, which is typical for 50-ohm coaxial cables.
+- The velocity factor used in the distance calculation is initially set to 0.66.
+This corresponds to a standard 50 Ω coaxial cable.
+It should be appropriately changed by the user according to the measurement conditions.
-- The detailed usage instructions are provided in this paper.
-Please cite this paper when using this program.
-- cite information of paper(later).